- Our Story

 While the Philippines has emerged as one of the fastest growing economies in Southeast Asia, the country is challenged by a high burden of both communicable and non-communicable disease and an emerging substance abuse problem.
 URC is pleased to play a key role in working on three USAID-funded programs that support the Philippine government’s health care agenda to improve health indicators countrywide.

-USAID recently awarded URC the five-year Recovery within our Reach – Expanding Access to Community-Based Drug Treatment and Recovery Services Project.
+USAID recently awarded URC the five-year RenewHealth - Expanding Access to Community-Based Drug Rehabilitation in the Philippines project.
 The project aims to help those who use drugs, people in recovery, and families of users obtain access to informal care, self-help and/or community-based treatment, and recovery support to reduce or prevent drug dependence.

 Working with Philippine counterparts, including the Department of Health, the governmental Dangerous Drugs Board, Department of Interior, and local government, URC will work to ensure that quality community-based drug treatment and care services are available, accessible, affordable, and evidence-based.
 The project provides a unique opportunity to link drug reduction efforts with the Philippine universal health care bill recently signed into law.
 URC partners include the Development Academy of the Philippines, Ateneo University, the Philippines Association of Psychologists, the United Nations Office of Drugs and Crime, the World Health Organization, Philippines, and local groups.